pratyushjain99/Project4-pratyusj/README.md

 - -10 if you use a banned API
 - -10 if screen scrape instead of fetching XML or JSON via a published API

-**Use Servlets, rather than JAX-RS, for your web services.** Students have had issues deploying web applications built with JAX-RS to Docker Containers and a solution has not yet been found.
+**Use Servlets, not JAX-RS, for your web services.** Students have had issues deploying web applications built with JAX-RS to Docker Containers and a solution has not yet been found.

 d.
 Replies to the Android application with an XML or JSON formatted response.
 The schema of the response can be of your own design.
--	-5 if information beyond what is needed is passed on to the Android app, forcing the mobile app to do more computing than is necessary.
+-	-5 if more information is returned to the Android app that is needed, forcing the mobile app to do more computing than is necessary.
+The web service should select and pass on only the information that the mobile app needs.

 Refer back to Lab 3 for instructions on pushing a web service to Heroku.